 Travelers should be aware of protests in Barcelona that have become violent.
 Protestors took to the streets after the sentencing of nine Catalan separatist leaders were prosecuted for sedition over the banned independence referendum in October 2017.
-The leaders have been handed lengthy 13 year prison sentences, which has outraged their supporters.
+The leaders have been handed lengthy 13-year prison sentences, which has outraged their supporters.

 The protests have become less violent in Barcelona since Friday October 18, which saw masked youths set fire to rubbish bins, throwing rocks and bottles at security forces.

 Travelers should stay up to date with local news reports and media, and avoid any large crowds of protestors.
-Contact your travel insurer if you are unsure how this civil unrest may affect you.

 Fuelled by heatwave conditions and strong winds, 11 separate fires are burning across the Valencia region of Spain.
 Thousands have been evacuated from affected areas.
 Several main roads in the region have been closed and authorities are yet to get the fire under control which is now threatening the coastal town of Gandia.